-TERM DEFINITION/EXPLANATION Continuing Airworthines s All of the processes ensuring that, at any time in its operating life, the - aircraft complies with the airworthiness requirements in force and is in a condition for safe operation.
-(As defined in EMAD 1) Continued (desi ign) All tasks to be carried-out to verify that the conditions under which a Airworthiness 5-7 type-certificate or a supplemental type-certificate has been granted continue to be fulfilled at any time during its period of validity.
-(As defined in EMAD 1) Control Surface Float An مام The position a control surface will 'Float' to under aerodynamic load but gic with zero hinge moment (i.e. stick free stability) Credible Combination of All credible combination of failure(s), based on the outcome of a safety or • Failures analysis process, which can include a single event/failure, which may result in an unacceptable level of safety.
-Critical Location A critical location in an aircraft structure is one that has been identified through analysis, test, or service history as a being especially sensitive to the presence of damage.
-Damage Tolerance Damage tolerance is the attribute of a structure that permits it to retain its required residual strength for a period of un-repaired usage after the structure has sustained specific levels of fatigue, corrosion, accidental, and/or discrete source damage.
+TERM DEFINITION/EXPLANATION Configuration Management A management process for establishing and maintaining consistency of a product's performance, functional, and physical attributes with its requirements, design and operational information throughout its life.
+(As defined in EMAD 1) Continuing Airworthiness All of the processes ensuring that, at any time in its operating life, the aircraft complies with the airworthiness requirements in force and is in a condition for safe operation.
+(As defined in EMAD 1) Continued (design) All tasks to be carried-out to verify that the conditions under which a Airworthiness type-certificate or a supplemental type-certificate has been granted continue to be fulfilled at any time during its period of validity.
+(As defined in EMAD 1) Control Surface Float Angle The position a control surface will 'Float' to under aerodynamic load but with zero hinge moment (i.e. stick free stability) Credible Combination of All credible combination of failure(s), based on the outcome of a safety Failures analysis process, which can include a single event/failure, which may Critical Location result in an unacceptable level of safety.
+A critical location in an aircraft structure is one that has been identified Chical Eocation through analysis, test, or service history as a being especially sensitive to the presence of damage.
+Damage Tolerance Damage tolerance is the attribute of a structure that permits it to retain its Damage Tolerance required residual strength for a period of un-repaired usage after the structure has sustained specific levels of fatigue, corrosion, accidental, and/or discrete source damage.
 An item is judged to be damage tolerant if it can sustain damage and the remaining structure can withstand reasonable loads without structural failure or excessive structural deformation until the damage is detected.
 Design Service Life The design service life is the period of time (e.g., years, flight cycles, hours, landings, etc.) established at design, during which the structure is expected to maintain its structural integrity when flown to the design loads/environment spectrum.
-Delamination/Debonding Structural separa Structural separation or cracking that occurs at or in the bond plane of a structural element, within a structural assembly, caused by in service accidental damage, environmental effects and/or cyclic loading.
-Durability urability Durability is the ability of the aircraft structure to corrosion, thermal degradation, delamination, wear, and the effects of foreign object damage for a prescribed period of time.
+Delamination/Debonding Structural separation or cracking that occurs at or in the bond plane of a structural element, within a structural assembly, caused by in service accidental damage, environmental effects and/or cyclic loading.
+Durability Durability is the ability of the aircraft structure to resist cracking, corrosion, thermal degradation, delamination, wear, and the effects of foreign object damage for a prescribed period of time.
 Economic Life The economic life is the period during which it is more cost-effective to maintain and repair an aircraft than to replace it.
 Economic life can be applied on a component, aircraft, or force basis.
-Electrical Wir ring An electrical connection between two or more points including the Interconnection Syst tem associated terminal devices (e.g., connectors, terminal blocks, splices) (EWIS) and the necessary means for its installation and identification.
-Factor of Safety -+ Factor of Uncertainty as referred to within JSSG 2006 is the same as the Factor of Safety, i.e. a figure that is applied to prescribed Limit Loads used in calculating the Ultimate Load.
-Failure Failure Condition The effect on the aircraft and its occupants, both direct and consequential, caused or contributed to by one or more failures, considering relevant adverse operational or environmental condition Failure Effect Edition Number: 3.0 Edition Date: 1 Feb 2018 Status: Endorsed for Release Page 20/66
+Electrical Wiring An electrical connection between two or more points including the Interconnection System associated terminal devices (e.g., connectors, terminal blocks, splices) (EWIS) and the necessary means for its installation and identification.
+Factor of Safety Factor of Uncertainty as referred to within JSSG 2006 is the same as the Factor of Safety, i.e. a figure that is applied to prescribed Limit Loads L used in calculating the Ultimate Load.